mlaa/digitalpedagogy/keywords/interface.md

 <div class="invite-box">

-This draft essay has been chosen by the editors for open review.
-You are invited to read this draft and comment on it.
-The editors may then ask the authors to revise their work in the light of your comments, with the goal of eventually including the revised essay in the anthology.
+The first set of keywords from the anthology is now available for open peer review.
+The editors invite you to participate in open review by commenting on the overall quality and persuasiveness of the curated keywords.
+You may wish to first read the [description](/description) of the anthology and the [list of key words](/keywords).

 </div>